metayeti/YABS.js/HOWTO.md

 This example is found in [/examples/game](/examples/game).

-This example demonstrates a (very) basic platformer game built on the [myst.js](https://github.com/metayeti/myst.js) engine.
+This example demonstrates a basic HTML5 platformer game built on the [myst.js](https://github.com/metayeti/myst.js) engine.

 The build demonstrates a typical game development scenario.
 The build accomplishes the following:
 - Strips any debug-related code out of the release build